ankit1khare/doc-ext-visually-grounded/README.md

 3. Upload one or more PDF research papers using the file uploader

-4. Wait for the system to precompute evidence from the PDFs
+4. Wait for the system to precompute evidence from the PDFs (the SDK version uses maximum parallelism for faster processing)

 5. Enter your question in the chat input box